FrancescoBellini92/UFEND_5/readme.md

 3) to test the build, set "MODE" to "PROD"
 4) npm run build to build the frontend
 5) npm start to run the express server

+#
+PS: this repo is work in progress and workflow is plit across different branches (following the git flow pattern)